-The 1908 exhibition ran from June 29-July 9 in what was then a small city of 20,000 people.
+The 1908 exhibition ran from June 29-July 9 in what was then only a small city of 20,000 people.
 It was considered the proving grounds for the inaugural Calgary Stampede that would take place four years later.

 1912 BLOOM BROS.
 POSTCARD

 In 1912, Exhibition Park—also known as Victoria Park, home of the 1908 Dominion Exhibition and subsequent Calgary Stampedes—was featured on a postcard printed by the Bloom Brothers.
-The card depicts the grandstand to the right, the Industrial Building to the left, and the garden in foreground.
+The card depicts the grandstand to the right, the Industrial Building to the left and the garden in foreground.

 The Industrial Building, which was designed by George Stanley Rees, was built in 1908 for the first Exhibition and served as the main exhibit hall on the Victoria Park fairgrounds until May 1931, when it was destroyed by fire.

 A new pavilion—called the Bessborough after Canada’s 14th Governor General Vere Brabazon Ponsonby, ninth Earl of Bessborough—was constructed on the site in time for the 1931 exhibition.

 In 1959, the Big Four Building was completed at a cost of $1.8 million; it was named after the four pioneer ranchers and businessmen who bankrolled the first “Stampede in Calgary” in 1912: Patrick Burns, Alfred Ernest Cross, George Lane and Archie Maclean.
 During current Calgary Stampedes, the Big Four Building houses the arts and crafts exhibits, the international food fair and the casino.